 Cancellations and Postponements

-Due to new regulations pertaining to the coronavirus, all monthly group meetings as well as the following events have been canceled or postponed:
+Due to new regulations pertaining to the coronavirus, all monthly group meeting as well as the following events have been canceled or postponed:

 April 2 – Woman of Wellness program has been canceled.